 The question is, how do I know the right tool for the job?

 What are the markers?
-At the end of this paragraph this question will be answered.
+At the end of this paragraph, this question will be answered.

 1. Task Requirements and Specifications

-So always make sure you go through the task requirement and specification before you begin any task, never assume that its the same task you have been carrying out; something may change.
+So always make sure you go through the task requirement and specification before you begin any task; never assume that it’s the same task you have been carrying out; something may change.

 2. User Skill Level and Experience